How to Install SELinux on Ubuntu 18.04

 SELinux status: enabled SELinuxfs mount: /sys/fs/selinux SELinux root directory: /etc/selinux Loaded policy name: default Current mode: permissive Mode from config file: permissive Policy MLS status: enabled Policy deny_unknown status: allowed Memory protection checking: requested (insecure) Max kernel policy version: 31

 To put SELinux into enforcing mode, use the

 setenforcecommand.
-When in enforcing mode, any actions not permitted by your system are blocked and the corresponding event is logged in the audit log.
+When in enforcing mode, any actions not permitted by the system are blocked and the corresponding event is logged in the audit log file.

 sudo setenforce 1

-enforcingmode after reboot, edit the SELinux configuration file in
+enforcingmode after reboot, edit the SELinux configuration file located in

 /etc/selinux/configfrom the default

 # This file controls the state of SELinux on the system. # SELINUX= can take one of these three values: # enforcing - SELinux security policy is enforced. # permissive - SELinux prints warnings instead of enforcing. # disabled - No SELinux policy is loaded.
 SELINUX=enforcing

 If you have set SELinux to enforcing mode, ensure that the SSH port has access before logging out of the current session.